yasenstar/everyday_python/Day001-030/Day003/README.md

-# Everyday Python - Day 003 - Install Python and Know Numbers
+# Everyday Python - Day 003 - Fraction Numbers

 Today we learn how to handle fractions in Python.